 EKS Anywhere creates a Kubernetes cluster on-premises for a chosen provider.
 Supported providers include Bare Metal (via Tinkerbell), CloudStack, and vSphere.
 To manage that cluster, you can run cluster create and delete commands from an Ubuntu or Mac Administrative machine.

-command to deploy that cluster to the provider.
-A temporary bootstrap cluster runs on the Administrative machine to direct the target cluster creation.
+Creating a cluster involves downloading EKS Anywhere tools to an administrative machine and running the eksctl anywhere to create a cluster command to deploy that cluster to the provider.
+A temporary bootstrap cluster runs on the administrative machine to direct the creation of the target cluster.

 - Also, you can register the EKS anywhere clusters to the AWS EKS console using the EKS connector.
 Once the cluster is registered, you can visualize all the anywhere cluster components in the AWS EKS console.